rhvall/Haskell/README.md

 Haskell
 =======

-Just random files with Haskell functions
+Just random files with Haskell functions that shows how I progress learning the language.